FOUNDER AND EXECUTIVE EDITOR: John Shore

 Don M. Burrows

-Don M. Burrows is a former journalist and columnist who is now completing his Ph.D. in classical studies, with a graduate minor in religious studies focusing on early Christian literature.
+Don M. Burrows is a former journalist and current college preparatory school teacher.
+Don holds a Ph.D. in Classical Studies from the University of Minnesota.
 A former Christian fundamentalist, Don is now a member of the United Church of Christ and contends most firmly that the Bible cannot be read or explored without appreciating its ancient, historical context.
 Don lives in Minneapolis with his wife and two young children.
 Don blogs at Nota Bene.

 He outraged parents, ticked off networks, and delighted young fans with thought-provoking classic episodes of G.I.
 Joe, Transformers, and Batman.
 Writer/editor/publisher Buzz Dixon, who created the Christian manga category in publishing when he launched the bestselling Serenity graphic novel series, continues to create new stories and concepts for Young Adult readers as well as blog at length on writing, comics, and Christianity at BuzzDixon.com.